K-shell ionization and characteristic x-ray radiation by high-energy electrons and positrons in oriented silicon crystals: Simulation method

 By simulating particle trajectories in an oriented crystal and using expressions (\ref{N_d}) and (\ref{N_c}), one can determine the total number of K-shell ionization events per unit length of the particle trajectory.
 The angular density of the number of CXR photons emitted from the upstream surface of the target is then given by

-Here, $\vartheta$ is the angle between the observation direction and the direction opposite to the $z$ axis and $w_f=0.05$ is the K-shell fluorescence yield for silicon.
+Here, $\vartheta$ is the angle between the observation direction and the direction opposite to the initial direction of the incident particle motion, and $w_f=0.05$ is the K-shell fluorescence yield for silicon.
 We will consider the $K_\alpha$ line, which dominates the CXR spectrum of silicon.
 The quantity $P_\alpha$ in (\ref{dNdo}) represents the relative probability of $K_\alpha$ line emission during the radiative transition that fills a vacancy in the K-shell.
 In the considered case $P_\alpha\approx0.987$.
 We will consider the entire $K_\alpha$ line without distinguishing between the $K_{\alpha 1}$ and $K_{\alpha 2}$ components.
 The CXR frequency is taken to be $\omega_\textrm{CXR}=1739.38$ eV, corresponding to that of the $K_{\alpha 1}$ line.